The Very Excellent Mr. Dundee: Plot

-Aussie Paul Hogan, 'Crocodile Dundee', has been happily retired in Brentwood, California for decades.
-He is reluctantly thrust back into the public spotlight by his agent, who tells him the queen wants to give him a knighthood for his services to comedy.
+Aussie Paul Hogan (of Crocodile Dundee), has been happily retired in Brentwood, California for decades.
+He is reluctantly thrust back into the public spotlight by his agent, who tells him the Queen wants to honour him with a knighthood for his services to comedy.

-Paul sits a meeting with a young, modern production company that would like to do a reboot of Crocodile Dundee by introducing Will Smith as his son.
+Paul attends a meeting with a young, modern production company that would like to do a reboot of Crocodile Dundee, by introducing Will Smith as his son.
 When he points out the obvious, that the actor being African-American isn't logical as both he and his screen partner are Caucasian, they label him a racist.

 Paul attempts to return to his tranquil life at home, living with his son Chase, doing the daily crossword, spending time with his dog and enjoying regular calls from his 10-year-old granddaughter Lucy in Sydney.

 Walking through Hollywood studio lots, Paul meets up with his long-time friend Reggie and explains how the production studio was quick to label him as a racist over his disapproval of casting Smith.
 They run into fellow Aussie Olivia Newton-John, who invites him to a charity event on the following Wednesday where John Travolta is meant to do a Grease duet with her.

 On the way home, not liking the behavior of an ill-mannered Dundee impersonator on Hollywood Boulevard, Paul calls him out for it.
 In retaliation the man sics his costumed kids on him.
-Many snap pictures, which are broadcast on the TV news, making him out to be the aggressor.
+Many snap pictures, which are broadcast on the TV news, portray him as the aggressor.

 Paul insists he's not interested in the knighthood so, much to his agents' chagrin, turns down the offer.
-However, no sooner does she cancel it, but Lucy calls; she has excitedly told kids at her new school that her granddad has been offered a Knighthood.
+However, no sooner does she cancel it, but Lucy calls; she has excitedly told kids at her new school that her granddad has been offered a knighthood.
 They didn't believe her and laughed at her.
-So, Paul realises he needs to get the Knighthood to help salvage her reputation.
+So, Paul realises he needs to get the knighthood to help salvage her reputation.
 He does much begging and pleading, his agent reluctantly agrees to contact the Palace and gets the Knighthood back on.